jpgoldberg/rogue-scroll/docs/source/passwords.rst

 Secure
 ========

-Generated scroll titles are almost [#prefix]_ *uniformly distributed*, and they are generated using a cryptographgically secure random number generator.
+With appropriate settings (see :ref:`prefix`) scroll titles are *uniformly distributed*, and they are generated using a cryptographgically secure random number generator.
 Under these assumptions we can compute the entropy of the generator given specific parameters.

 With three syllables per word and four words, a generated title has more than 86 bits of entropy.
 For example at the command line,

 .. code:: console

-    $ rogue-scroll -s3 -S3 -w4 -W4 -H
+    $ rogue-scroll -s3 -S3 -w4 -W4 -d- -H
-    engsunfid proksnoel taudan connihoxy
-    86.39606813803637
+    ing-vly-rhov whon-mic-eng vly-bot-bie dalf-u-arze

 or though the module